0xDABE/tgJavaChannelBot/README.md

 ### Launching from Jar
 - Download release build
-- Unpack files from archieve to new folder
+- Unpack files from archive to new folder
 - Set config
 - Run terminal and set working directory to folder with unpacked files It may be like this (for example):